When a Muscovy duckling hatches, you can’t say, “It’s a boy!” or “It’s a girl!” All you can do is look at the cute fluffball and say, “It’s a baby!”

 It’s good to look at ALL the features when trying to sex ducklings, because sometimes boys and girls will be approximately the same size, have feathers come in at about the same rate, or be identical in other factors.
 One factor isn’t necessarily enough.

-In 2015, we had one duckling we had no gender consensus on.
+In 2015, we had one duckling we had no gender consensus on for several weeks.
 Its feathers came in slow, its caruncles came in fast, and its feet were huge, as big as our boys’ feet.
 But she turned out to be a girl.

 Another time, we were buying two drakes to add genetic diversity to our flock.
 The seller’s Muscovies were all small, and in adults, size is one of the first things I go by because it’s the most obvious.
 I asked the seller which ones were males, and she pointed at a puny white Muscovy that I was positive was smaller than my girls.
 I didn’t believe her until he hissed (which is a dead giveaway).